tunroam/paper/intersection_report_spec/330radius.md

 since
-[validating the common name (CN)](https://www.securew2.com/blog/8021x-vs-https-server-certificate-validation/) of a certificate works for a DNS name but is not feasible for all supplicants (e.g. Android 9 supports it, on a Chromebook it is not an option).
+[validating the common name (CN)](https://www.securew2.com/blog/8021x-vs-https-server-certificate-validation/) of a certificate works for a DNS name but is not feasible for all supplicants (e.g. Android 9 supports it, on a Chrome OS it is not an option).